 Rapid changes in technology are causing disruption in the way corporations do business.
 Communication is now digital.
 Products are now digital.
 Marketing and delivery of product and services must be done in a different way to meet the digital age.

-And she’s packaged a number of great opportunities to suit, in a number of industries, and has set up her own consultancy service to help women get into business for themselves via tailored solutions.
-“I have some really fabulous opportunities, but it may not be for everyone, so I set up the consultancy to cater to individual requirements.
+And she’s packaged a number of great opportunities to suit, in a number of industries, and has set up her own Refund Specialist Program service to help women get into business for themselves via tailored solutions.
+“I have some really fabulous opportunities, but it may not be for everyone, so I set up the business model to cater to individual requirements.
 Because we should have the right career satisfaction & be good mothers & partners.
 Today, I do life on my terms and that’s a real viable option for every woman out there sitting in that same spot I was in; we don’t need to sell out.

 I am living proof of that.”
-With that, she smiles and leaves her office room to run upstairs.
+With that she leaves her office room to run upstairs.
 “The kids are on school holidays”, she explains, “and they need lunch made”.
 That’s what it’s about for her seamless work/family life balance – It’s a beautiful thing.